jacksingleton/dast-pipeline/README.md

 In the end, the results generated for the application I used to test were OK.

 ZAP included some pretty surprising false positives, including a Buffer Overflow alert (not high on my list of things to check for in a Rails web application!).

-* Reports (zap with no request response data, burp pretty good)
+Another shortcoming is that ZAP does not include the request/response details in it's reports.
+When using the GUI manually this isn't so much of a problem, but when running headless, the only artifact you are left with is the report.
+Without knowing exactly what the scanner alerted on verifying and addressing results can be difficult.

+Burp had less false positives, the main one being an XSS alert which was very close to legitimate.
+It turned out that the application was allowing <a> tags to be submitted as input and then rendered (unencoded) on the response page.
+However, when I investigated further it appeared that the tag had been purposely whitelisted in an html sanitizer.
+Other tags were not allowed, as well as dangerous attributes like onclick, and only http/https url schemes were allowed in the href attribute.

+Burb also included full request/response data in the report, as well as quite impressive descriptions and remediation advice.

+## Scan Time

+The downside of Burps rigorous checks is that the scanning took significantly longer (> twice the time) than ZAP, even on the fastest scan setting.
+If we want immediate feedback and/or a gate in the build pipeline this could be a problem, but for nightly scans it's probably acceptable.

-* False Positives
+## Addressing False Positives